 They can be a useful way of releasing equity from your home but you must be sure it is right for you.

-If you want a lump sum or income now, and want to stay in your home, and you do not need anyone else (eg children or other family members) to benefit from the full value of your home, a home reversion might be worth considering.
+If you want a lump sum or income now, and want to stay in your home, and you don’t need anyone else (eg children or other family members) to benefit from the full value of your home, a home reversion might be worth considering.

 However, you will still have to maintain the home while you live in it, so you might need to set aside money to do this.

 You’ll also have to follow the terms of the lease and you could still be liable for other costs such as ground rent (or chief rent) no matter what proportion of your home has been sold.

 It is essential that you appoint your own solicitor to check the lease and give you advice.

 Home reversions are normally best suited to older people, perhaps over 70 or 75.